 On 9 of July of 2021, the German Constitutional Court rejected the two applications for preliminary injuctions included in the two appeals referred to above and unblocked the situation.
 After that, the Federal Government has been able to deposit its ratification of the UPC Protocol on Provisional Application (PPA) on 27 of September.

 As we have seen, it is necessary for 13 signatory states to approve the Protocol of Provisional Application (PPP) for it to enter into force.
-Following Germany’s ok (11th), in Slovenia the legislation that ratified the PPA came into force on 24 September 2021 when it was published in its Official Gazette.
-Therefore, only one country would be missing and, apparently, Austria would be the one that would complete the list, but for this the approval of the two legislative chambers is necessary, so it is expected that the approval will occur at the end of 2021.
+Following Germany’s ok (11th), in Slovenia the legislation that ratified the PPA entered into force on 24 September 2021 when it was published in its Official Gazette.
+The 13th country has been Austria, who deposited its instrument of ratification on 18 January 2022.

-From there, the preparatory committee composed of representatives of all the Signatory States to the UPC Agreement will be responsible for defining:
+From here, the preparatory committee composed of representatives of all the Signatory States to the UPC Agreement will be responsible for defining:

 - Legal framework